OfficeDev/Microsoft-Teams-Samples/samples/tab-deeplink-pass-values/ts/README.md

 ---
 page_type: sample
-description: This Microsoft Teams sample showcases how to use dynamic deep links to pass values to tab apps and standalone web apps.
+description: This sample app for Microsoft Teams illustrates the creation and usage of dynamic deep links to pass contextual values to tab and standalone web applications.
+It highlights the differences in link formatting and consumption based on the user’s access environment, enhancing navigation and data display capabilities.
 - office-teams
 - office
 - office-365